skarlxo1985/Predictive-model-of-lens-touch/README.md

    - K (Keratometry, diopters)
    - WTW (White-to-White corneal diameter, mm)
 2. Click **“Calculate Intersection.”**
-3. The results panel will show whether the simulated surgical path intersects the lens at:
+3. The results panel will show whether the simulated surgical path intersects the lens at the standardized anatomical risk threshold:
-   - Equator
+   - Reference point : 0.71 mm anterior to the equator
-   - 1 mm posterior to equator
+   - If the path intersects the lens, the eye is classified into the high-risk group, indicating a high geometric susceptibility to iatrogenic lens injury.
-   - 2 mm posterior to equator
+   - This single-point assessment identifies cases where the anatomical configuration limits the safety margin for instrument manipulation
 4. A 2D visualization of the eye model is displayed, with annotations for AL, CCT, ACD, LT, WTW, trocar position, and intersection lines.

 ---